Jinhu-Wang/Tree_Classification_and_Individualization_In_Marsh_Area/README.md

 ### Module 2: [TreeIndividualization]

-This module performs the individual tree delineation from the segmented trees&shrubs points.
+This module performs the individual tree delineation from the classified [trees&shrubs] points.
 There are three parameters:

 ```